 An online conference – Localising the Sustainable Development Goals through Baltic museums and libraries – will be held in September with the aim of strengthening museums and libraries as key local actors in promoting sustainable development through cultural heritage.
-Organised by the Latvian Museum Association and the Latvian Librarians’ Association with the financial support of the UNESCO Participation Programme, the conference motto is Ask Your library!
+The conference motto is Ask Your library!
 Ask Your museum!
 This reflects the commitment of libraries and museums to playing the roles of expert and public advisor on sustainable development issues.

 The conference will present lectures by both local and international sector experts, as well as practical workshops at which to obtain knowledge, try out useful tools, and network with colleagues and like-minded people in the Baltic States.
 The conference’s target audience is staff members at Estonian, Latvian and Lithuanian museums and libraries.
 The conference will be held in English.